Bloodborne Pathogens (BBP)

-OSHA’s Bloodborne Pathogens standard (29 CFR 1910.1030) is designed to protect laboratory employees and others from the health hazards of exposure to bloodborne pathogens.
+OSHA’s 1910.1030, Bloodborne Pathogens, standard is designed to protect laboratory employees and others from the health hazards of exposure to bloodborne pathogens.

 Employers are subject to the BBP standard if they have workers whose jobs put them at reasonable risk of coming into contact with blood or other potentially infectious materials (OPIM).

 These employers must develop a written Exposure Control Plan, provide training to exposed workers, and comply with other requirements of the standard, including use of Standard